 The Foe

 Although a distinct minority, the Irish fought in many Continental Army units as both enlisted and officers.
 Some of the "French" generals given commissions by Congress (the notorious Conway and hapless Fermoy come to mind) were of Irish heritage.
 And nine of Washington’s generals were born in Ireland—two major generals and seven brigadier generals.
-However, of these, only Brigadier General Edward Hand from County Offaly was in Yorktown.
-There was another Irish general at Yorktown but, ironically, he was serving with the British forces.
+However, of these, only Brigadier General Edward Hand from County Offaly was at Yorktown.
+There was another Irish general there, but ironically, he was serving with the British forces.
 General Charles O’Hara, the illegitimate son of British General James O’Hara, second baron of Tyrawley, was born in Lisbon.
-O'Hara lost his son during the Yorktown campaign and had the dubious honor of representing Lord Cornwallis at the surrender ceremony.
-There were no all-Irish regiments in the British order of battle at Yorktown, but there were many Irish among the rank-and-file.
-For example, the roster of the 76th Foot, a Scottish regiment that was at Yorktown, listed 114 Irish among its soldiers.
-During the 1780s, the Dublin government was funding a British military reserve of 12,000 soldiers, and Cork was the primary logistical base for the British forces in North America.
-The famed Royal American Regiment of French and Indian War had been posted to Ireland, and when it returned to America to fight the rebellion, its rank and file were primarily Hibernian.
+O'Hara lost his son during the Yorktown campaign and had the dubious honor of representing Lord Cornwallis at the surrender.
+There were no all-Irish regiments in the British order of battle at Yorktown, but many Irish soldiers were among the rank-and-file.
+For instance, the roster of the 76th Foot, a Scottish regiment at Yorktown, listed 114 Irish soldiers.
+Throughout the 1780s, the Dublin government funded a British military reserve of 12,000 troops, with Cork serving as the main logistical base for the British forces in North America.
+The renowned Royal American Regiment, which fought in the French and Indian War, had been posted to Ireland, and when it returned to America to fight the rebellion, most of its rank-and-file were Irish.

 The Family

-Several of Washington's aides, his" military family," were Irish or of Irish descent: John Fitzgerald, Peregrine Fitzhugh, James McHenry, Stephen Moylan, and Joseph Reed.
+Several of Washington's aides, his 'military family," were Irish or of Irish descent: John Fitzgerald, Peregrine Fitzhugh, James McHenry, Stephen Moylan, and Joseph Reed.
 Moylan and Fitzgerald were born in Ireland.
-Most notable was McHenry, who later became Secretary of War and whose namesake fort in Baltimore Harbor became the scene of the battle that inspired the "Star-Spangled Banner."
+Most notable was McHenry, who later became Secretary of War and whose namesake fort in Baltimore Harbor became the site of the battle that inspired the "Star-Spangled Banner."

 There is no connection between aide John Fitzgerald and the hoary-haired "Senior Intelligence Advisor" in The Yankee Doodle Spies series, the fictional Robert Fitzgerald.
 However, Robert Fitzgerald and Jeremiah Creed represent the Irish and all immigrants who were caught up in the great struggle for liberty.